amirblaese/drakify/README.md

     drakify('songname.wav')

- Listen to "backto.wav" for before and "backto_drakifyL.wav" for after versions showing a super limited version of my Drakify algorithm.
+ Listen to "backto.wav" for before and "backto_drakify<>.wav" for after versions showing my Drakify algorithm.
+The L and D suffixes stand for the drakifyL and drakifyD versions of the algorithm indicating limited and distorted versions.

 ## Dependencies